 When the second cup of coffee is done and we are literally licking the muddy dregs, we begin that centuries old dance in the middle east, bargaining over the bill.

 No, it is not what you think.
 He wants to treat us to our first meal in the land.
 Usually we let him and then leave a tip that covers both the bill and more.

 Where everybody knows your name,

 And they’re always glad you came;

 You want to be where you can see,

 You want to be where everybody knows your name

 -Cheers Theme Song,

 Let's mix it up a little.
 Your friends are all expecting you to bring hummus and baby carrots.
-Bring this seasonal red pepper spread and amaze them.
+Bring this red pepper spread and amaze them.
 On days I don't want to cook I have been known to cook up a batch of pasta and while the pasta is cooking throw together a bath of Muhammara.
 Toss the two together and voila dinner.

 - 1 1/2 cup roasted red peppers